 - Optional Jam and whipped cream to serve

 - Place, flour and salt into a bowl and mix until combined.
-Gradually add the cream then lemonade and mix until the dough sticks together.
+Gradually add the cream then sodawater and mix until the dough sticks together.
 It will look really dry at first but trust me it will come tgether.
 Turn out onto a floured board dust with a little flour.
 Not too much or you'll have dry scones.

 - Press the dough into 3 cm thick square.
-Using a large knife dusted with flour cut the dough into 16 cubes.
-Round the corners off and arrange in a grid on the baking tray.
+Using a round floured cookie cutter, cut out your scones then arrange them in a grid the baking tray.

-- Press the cookie cutter heart into the tops of each scone, brush with milk and bake in very hot oven 10-15mins (tops will brown).
+- Brush with milk (If you like) and bake in very hot oven 10-15mins (tops will brown just a little).
 Serve warm with jam, cream and tea.